Course Descriptons By Program

-This course deals with the natural environment, particularly geologic factors that may impact upon human life or way of life.
-Emphasis is placed on an in-depth study of environmental problems and possible alternative solutions to such problems.
+This course deals with problems and issues associated with the interaction between the natural environment and mankind.
+Emphasis is placed on an in-depth study of an environmental problem or issue and technological solutions that address the issue.
 Basic engineering principles as applied to geological problems are considered.
-Laboratory exercises, problems and written reports are an integral part of the course.
-Prerequisites: EAS 303 or permission of instructor (3 crs.)
+Lectures, laboratory exercises and problems, field reports and a research paper are an integral part of the course.

 EAS442 - Dynamic Meteorology II

 This course introduces advanced topics in dynamics of atmospheric motions.
 This course is a continuation of Dynamic Meteorology (EAS 342).
 Topics include: atmospheric oscillations and waves, synoptic scale instabilities, mesoscale instabilities and isentropic potential vorticity thinking.
 The last part of the course will introduce the dynamics of numerical modeling and prediction.

 EAS445 - Weather Analysis and Forecasting II

 Continuation of the concepts learned in Synoptic Meteorology course (EAS 340).
 The lecture part of the course examines frontal boundaries, evolution of mid-latitude cyclones, and applications of potential vorticity concepts to weather analysis and prediction.
 The laboratory part of this course is a forecasting lab where students independently analyze weather and forecast in a competitive setting.

 EAS448 - Watershed Evaluation